AndrasKovacs/smalltt/README.md

 In short, smalltt unification backtracks at most once on any path leading to a subterm ("sub-value" actually, since we recurse on values).

-We could have a huge number of different speculative algorithms.
+We could have a large number of different speculative algorithms.
 A natural generalization to smalltt is to parametrize the "rigid" state with the number of shots we get at speculation (smalltt has just one shot).
 We start in "rigid N" state, and when a speculative (flex) spine unification fails, we continue in